AidanForrester/TC-HUNCH-Nanolab/README.md

 - Flask Framework for Python to HTML Communication

 ## Usage Instructions
-To make the program work, you must work in a python virtual enviornment by entering these lines:
+To make the program work, you must work in a python virtual enviornment:
-``python3 -m venv --system-site-packages nanolabenvenv`` ``source nanolabenv/bin/activate``
+``source nanolabenv/bin/activate``